texamp/texamp.github.io/abstracts-contributed.md

 *The hot spots conjecture with mixed boundary conditions*

 Abstract:
 Rauch's hot spots conjecture states that the first non-constant Neumann eigenfunction of the Laplacian on a bounded domain in $\mathbb{R}^n$ attains its local extrema only on the boundary of the domain.
-We consider an analogous problem concerning the first eigenfunction with mixed Dirichlet--Neumann boundary conditions.
+We consider an analogous problem concerning the first eigenfunction with mixed Dirichlet&mdash;Neumann boundary conditions.
 We will show why these two problems are closely related to each other and then present a result when the domain is a triangle or a region bounded by the graph of a piecewise smooth function.

 ------